DisyInformationssysteme/cadenza-analytics-python/docs/intro.md

     return ca.DataResponse(result, columns)
 ```

-The `column_metadata` parameter specifies how Cadenza should interpret each column.
+The `column_metadata` parameter specifies how disy Cadenza should interpret each column.
 If metadata for a column is missing, it will be auto-generated by default.
 You can change this behavior with `missing_metadata_strategy`:

 - `MissingMetadataStrategy.ADD_DEFAULT_METADATA` (default): Auto-generate metadata for missing columns
 - `MissingMetadataStrategy.REMOVE_DATA_COLUMNS`: Remove columns without metadata from the response